LittleGitPhoenix/Data.Plc/README.md

 The frequency at witch `IPlcItems` are polled has a default value of _300 milliseconds_.
 This is defined by `PlcItemMonitorConfigurations.DefaultPollingFrequency`.
 Although this interval should be sufficient enough for most cases, it can be changed to a different value.

+> [!CAUTION]
-:grey_exclamation: Changing the default monitoring frequency does not change the interval at which already monitored items are polled.
+> Changing the default monitoring frequency does not change the interval at which already monitored items are polled.

+> [!CAUTION]
-:grey_exclamation: The minimum polling frequency is _50 milliseconds_ and cannot be undershot.
+> The minimum polling frequency is _50 milliseconds_ and cannot be undershot.

 In case the normal frequency is good enough expect for some critical items, the `PollingPlcMonitor` accepts special `PlcItemMonitorConfigurations` that define different frequencies for named `IPlcItems`.
 A single `PlcItemMonitorConfiguration` for an `IPLcItem` simply consists of the `IPlcItem.Identifier` and a custom polling interval that will be applied to the it.
 The `PlcItemMonitorConfigurations` are implicitly convertible from a **Dictionary<string, uint>**, so it is possible to pass one such dictionary to the constructor of the `PollingPlcMonitor`.
 This is done so custom configuration can be stored externally (in some kind of settings file) without the storage provider needing to know anything about the special configuration classes.